Upgrade the Magento application and components

 Upgrade the Magento software using the command line.

-- To upgrade from Magento CE to Magento EE, see Upgrade from CE to EE.
+- To upgrade from Magento Open Source to Magento Commerce, see Upgrade from CE to EE.

 System upgrade refers to updating the Magento 2.x core components and other installed components.
 To migrate from Magento 1.x to Magento 2, see the Migration Guide.

 For upgrade or update, you must use the same authentication keys you used to install the Magento software.
-For example, you cannot use Magento CE authentication keys to update or upgrade Magento EE or vice versa.
+For example, you cannot use Magento Open Source authentication keys to update or upgrade Magento Commerce or vice versa.
 You also cannot use:

 - Another user’s authentication keys